 After the doctor left, Shimone was alone.
 The nurses came to check his vital signs and asked if he was comfortable.
 Mostly, he slept – a result of the powerful painkillers he’d been injected with.

 All he could think about was his right arm.
 They had re-attach it.
 They just had to.

-Time seemed to stand still for Shimone.
+Time stood still for Shimone.
 He slept, ate, and slept again.
-He felt was a good Jewish boy, but G-d seemed distant to him.
+He was a good Jewish boy, but G-d seemed distant to him.
 But then, G-d seemed distant to everyone Shimone knew except for Rabbi Jeremiah ben Joseph.
 He wondered where Rabbi Jeremiah was now.
 The last he’d heard, the rabbi had traveled north to the ancient city of Megiddo, to help an excavation team catalog any artifacts they might find.
 Rabbi Jeremiah would pray for Shimone.
 He knew that.
 He would also have kind words of encouragement.
 But he wasn’t here.
 And communications with that area of Israel were difficult at times.